sarath263/native-state/readme.md

     setState({name:"George"});

 it just replaces the given name in the existing state, other state values will stay unchanged.
-The `school` object in global state will stay unchanged.
+We can use the same setState to update another value in global state setState({school:{class:"1A"}})

 Example with state update.